-At the networks the TV news anchors present the news.
-You know the people -- the ones sitting there behind a desk (or in the field) telling you what’s happening in the world that day.
+At the various television stations and networks, the TV news anchors present the news.
+You know these people—they're the ones sitting behind a desk (or in the field) telling you what happened in the world that day.
 Whether broadcasting from a small local station or manning one of the network’s primetime broadcasts, TV news anchors compile news stories and deliver them.

 The Skills You Need

-A news anchor also needs to be able to think on his feet.
-While many anchors will read scripts -- off of a teleprompter or notes on their desk -- information can also be transmitted aurally.
-If news is breaking information may be fed to an anchor on the spur of the moment from a producer.
-The anchor needs to be able to listen to what’s happening and then relay the information to the audience in a clear and concise manner.
+A news anchor also needs to be able to think on his or her feet.
+While many anchors will read scripts off of a teleprompter or notes on their desk, information can also be transmitted aurally.
+If the news is breaking, the information may be fed to an anchor on the spur of the moment from a producer.
+The anchor needs to be able to absorb the information they're being fed and then relay that information to the audience in a clear and concise manner.

 The News Gathering Part of the Job